If your company’s employees are working overtime to help you achieve a profitable bottom line, you’re in a…

 Employers can insist that employees do not attend work or undertake duties during their notice period.

-The changes brought about by the New DIFC Employment Law are significant and comprehensive in nature and due to the penalty system of fines in place for breach, employers are well-advised to ensure their employment contractual documentation, policies and handbooks are in alignment with the New DIFC Employment Law before its go-live date of August 28, 2019.
+The modifications made about by the New DIFC Employment Law are significant and widespread in nature and due to the penalty system of fines in place for breach, employers are well-advised to ensure their employment contractual documentation, policies and handbooks are in alignment with the New DIFC Employment Law.